frizatch/2DGeology_in_QGIS/README.md

 ![DetailWellsGeologicMap](images/NCARGeologyScreenshot.JPG)
 *Detail of Eldorado Springs Geologic Quadrangle, Wells, 1967*

+## FOSS Software:
+- QGIS can be downloaded at https://www.qgis.org/
+- Inkscape can be downloaded at https://inkscape.org/

+Please consider donating to these organizations!

 ## What this tutorial will cover:

 Introduction to the rock cycle and main rock types: